-Our Company has furnished and accepts full responsibility for all of the information contained in this Placement Document, and confirms that to its best knowledge and belief, having made all reasonable enquiries, this Placement Document contains all information with respect to our Company, its Subsidiaries. and the Equity Shares offered in the Issue that is material in the context of the Issue.
-The statements contained in this Placement Document relating to our Company and its Subsidiaries and the Equity Shares are, in every material respect, true, accurate and not misleading.
-The opinions and intentions expressed in this Placement Document are honestly held, have been reached after considering all relevant circumstances, are based on information presently available to our Company and are based on reasonable assumptions.
-There are no other facts in relation to our Company, its Subsidiaries, and the Equity Shares, the omission of which would, in the context of the Issue, make any statement in this Placement Document misleading in any material respect.
+Our Company has furnished and accepts full responsibility for all of the information contained in this Preliminary Placement Document, and confirms that to its best knowledge and belief, having made all reasonable enquiries, this Preliminary Placement Document contains all information with respect to our Company, its Subsidiaries. and the Equity Shares offered in the Issue that is material in the context of the Issue.
+The statements contained in this Preliminary Placement Document relating to our Company and its Subsidiaries and the Equity Shares are, in every material respect, true, accurate and not misleading.
+The opinions and intentions expressed in this Preliminary Placement Document are honestly held, have been reached after considering all relevant circumstances, are based on information presently available to our Company and are based on reasonable assumptions.
+There are no other facts in relation to our Company, its Subsidiaries, and the Equity Shares, the omission of which would, in the context of the Issue, make any statement in this Preliminary Placement Document misleading in any material respect.
 Further, all reasonable enquiries have been made by our Company to ascertain such facts and to verify the accuracy of all such information and statements.

-The Book Running Lead Manager has made reasonable enquiries but have not separately verified all of the information contained in this Placement Document (financial, legal or otherwise).
-Accordingly, neither the Book Running Lead Manager nor any of its affiliates including any of their shareholders, associates, directors, officers, employees, counsel, representatives and/or agents make any express or implied representation, warranty or undertaking, and no responsibility or liability is accepted by the Book Running Lead Manager nor any of its affiliates including any of their shareholders, directors, officers, employees, counsel, representatives, agents as to the accuracy or completeness of the information contained in this Placement Document or any other information supplied in connection with the Equity Shares.
-Each person receiving this Placement Document acknowledges that such person has not relied on the Book Running Lead Manager or any of its affiliates including any of their shareholders, employees, counsel, representatives, agents in connection with such person's investigation of the accuracy of such information or such person's investment decision, and each such person must rely on its own examination of the Group and the merits and risks involved in investing in the Equity Shares.
-Prospective investors should not construe the contents of this Placement Document legal, tax, accounting or investment advice.
+The Book Running Lead Manager has made reasonable enquiries but have not separately verified all of the information contained in this Preliminary Placement Document (financial, legal or otherwise).
+Accordingly, neither the Book Running Lead Manager nor any of its affiliates including any of their shareholders, associates, directors, officers, employees, counsel, representatives and/or agents make any express or implied representation, warranty or undertaking, and no responsibility or liability is accepted by the Book Running Lead Manager nor any of its affiliates including any of their shareholders, directors, officers, employees, counsel, representatives, agents as to the accuracy or completeness of the information contained in this Preliminary Placement Document or any other information supplied in connection with the Equity Shares.
+Each person receiving this Preliminary Placement Document acknowledges that such person has not relied on the Book Running Lead Manager or any of its affiliates including any of their shareholders, associates, directors, officers, employees, counsel, representatives, agents in connection with such person has not relied on the Book Running Lead Manager or any of its affiliates including any of their shareholders, associates, directors, officers, employees, counsel, representatives, agents in connection with such person is investigation of the accuracy of such information or such person's investment decision, and each such person must rely on its own examination of the Group and the merits and risks involved in investing in the Equity Shares.
+Prospective investors should not construe the contents of this Preliminary Placement Document legal, tax, accounting or investment advice.

-No person is authorised to give any information or to make any representation not contained in this Placement Document and any information or representation not so contained must not be relied upon as having been authorised by or on behalf of our Company and the Book Running Lead Manager.
-The delivery of this Placement Document at any time does not imply that the information contained in it is correct as of any time subsequent to its date.
+No person is authorised to give any information or to make any representation not contained in this Preliminary Placement Document and any information or representation not so contained must not be relied upon as having been authorised by or on behalf of our Company and the Book Running Lead Manager.
+The delivery of this Preliminary Placement Document at any time does not imply that the information contained in it is correct as of any time subsequent to its date.

 The Equity Shares offered in the Issue have not been approved, disapproved, or recommended by the securities authority or other regulatory authority of any jurisdiction.
-No authority has passed on or endorsed the merits of the Issue or the accuracy or adequacy of this Placement Document.
+No authority has passed on or endorsed the merits of the Issue or the accuracy or adequacy of this Preliminary Placement Document.
 Any representation to the contrary is a criminal offence in certain jurisdictions.